laurent22/joplin/readme/terminal.md

 To start it, type `joplin`.

-# Demo

-The demo application shows various Wikipedia articles converted to Markdown and organised into notebooks, as well as an example to-do list, in order to test and demonstrate the application.
-The demo application and its settings will be installed in a separate directory so as not to interfere with any existing Joplin application.

-	npm install -g demo-joplin

-To start it, type `demo-joplin`.

 # Usage

 To start the application type `joplin`.
 This will open the user interface, which has three main panes: Notebooks, Notes and the text of the current note.
 There are also additional panels that can be toggled on and off via [shortcuts](#shortcuts).